yhao9s9/aggregation-dynamics-investigation/README.md

 After having the vtk file for platelet aggregate, the outline of the aggregate could be segmented in 3D Slicer.
 Then after uniformly remeshing the segmentation stl in [MeshLab](https://www.meshlab.net/), generate the mesh that chould be used for flow simulation in [Gmsh](https://gmsh.info/).

 To get the density of platelets inside the platelet aggregates, the manual counting method is applied (5 measurement points).
 After having the data, the linear regression method is applied to estimate the relations between fluorescence intensity and platelet density:
-* `checkIntensity.edp` reads the fluorescence intensity to the corresponding aggregate mesh to check the minimum and maximum values of it, which will be used in the estimation of platelet density
+* `checkIntensity.edp` reads the fluorescence intensity to the corresponding aggregate mesh to check the minimum and maximum values, which will be used in linear regression
 * `linearRegression.py` estimates the relation between intensity and platelet density with a 95% confidence region.
 Remember to run with `python <linearRegression.py> relation.txt` to get the coefficients of the regression line

 After having this relationship, the fluorescence intensity values need to be re-read to the aggregate mesh and transformed to the corresponding platelet density and permeability: